 Health services are provided for on-campus students in an attempt to meet the general health needs of students.
 A registered nurse and physician are available to assist in medical emergencies and care for illnesses.
 If a student is too ill to get to the health center, a nurse will personally come to his or her dorm room and care for his or her needs.
 For more serious medical needs, Kosciusko Community Hospital (a major medical center) is just three miles away.

 Spiritual formation is one of the most important aspects of campus life at Grace.
-We want to provide an environment that fosters community, encouragement, and spiritual growth.
-We work to accomplish this is three specific ways: through chapel, ministry teams, and Growth Groups.
+We want to provide an environment that fosters community, encouragement and spiritual growth.
+We work to accomplish this in three specific ways: through chapel, ministry teams and Growth Groups.

 Questions?
 Email Student Affairs or call 574-372-5100, ext.
 6488.